guardian/frontend/docs/03-dev-howtos/01-ab-testing.md

 We have an [AB test dashboard](https://frontend.gutools.co.uk/analytics/abtests) within the frontend tools project.

-For inspection of the raw test data you can query the RedShift instance created by the data team.
+For inspection of the raw test data you can query the datalake created by the data team.

 ## Share your findings